 Even after being termed as one of the best places to visit in Krabi, Krabi Town has managed to retain its old-world charm and simplicity.
 Amidst all the hoopla, it has been able to live and breathe as it used to several decades back.
 Even though it has been introduced to modernity, the town is still considered to a homely place which spreads a comforting blanket over home-sick and troubled people.
 Several fishing boats line the dock, small bars welcome the tourists, quaint café see many evening teas and morning breakfasts being held in them, beautiful parks have seen tourists and locals mingling and jingling with each other.

 What’s special: Old world charm and Thailand’s unquestionable beauty

 Things to do: Laid-back days and lazy nights are well-spent in Krabi Town.
 Take a stroll on the docks, sit on the sea-side and enjoy a drink of coffee.
 Also, partake in musical galore if the bars and have a gala time.
 And don’t forget to capture moments in your camera to share with your loved ones.
 Or if you are a lazy bum, just grab a book and lie down under a tree to enjoy a sunny afternoon.

-A scary spot in the city, Krabi Shell Cemetery is one of the oldest places to visit in Krabi Island, dating back to more than 40 million years.
+A scary spot in the city, Krabi Shell Cemetery is one of the oldest places to visit on Krabi Island, dating back to more than 40 million years.
 The 200 m stretch of fossilized shells came into being when limestone deposits covered the beings, trapping them in the process.
 It is one of the only three such cemeteries found in the world.
 The place is a haven for geology buffs and sea-relic lovers.
 There are mangrove forests and several small Chinese temples to explore around the cemetery.
 However, it’s preserved and undisturbed beaches of Susan Hoi that steal the show, apart from the eerie cemetery itself.
 Un-littered beach, white water, natural surroundings, and non-commercialized air, everything about Susan Hoi calls you in.
 This is also one of the top Karabi sightseeing places.

 What’s special: Geological wonders of shell carcasses and stretches of undisturbed sea-fronts.